big-data-processor/bdp-document/source/fundamentals/concepts.rst

 User Roles
 ==========

-We categorized these roles into 1) users, 2) developers, and 3) administrators.
+We categorized user roles into 1) users, 2) developers, and 3) administrators.

-- The **users**, including guests, normal users and power users, execute tasks without changing task settings.
+- **Plain users**, including normal users and power users, can create Project, execute Tasks, and manage DataFile and Result records.
-- The **developers**, including task builders and task managers, not only execute tasks but also construct tasks, workflows and packages.
+- **Developers**, including task builders and task managers, can operate what a plain user can do.
+Additionally, a developer can construct Packages by defining Tasks and workflows.
-- The **administrators** can manage users and do all the above mentioned actions.
+- **Administrators** can manage user priviledges and do all the above mentioned actions.
+An administrator can see and edit all projects and packages with full priviledges.

 BDP provides basic user priviledges for the above user roles.
 Please see the administration sections.

-System Operation Scheme
+User Operation Scheme
 =======================

 .. image:: ../images/BDP_system_operation_scheme.png